MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: RELATED WORK

 \section{RELATED WORK}

-\subsection{Generic Object Detection}
+\subsection{Generic object detection}

 In recent years, deep learning technologies (e.g., CNN and transformer) have achieved state-of-the-art performances in object detection tasks.
-Generally speaking, these methods based on CNN can be divided into two categories: the two-stage approach and the one-stage approach.
-The two-stage methods, such as RCNN \citep{TIEN2022118336} and R-FCN \citep{DBLP:journals/corr/DaiLHS16}, usually propose enough ROI (region of interest) boxes that contain potential objects, predict them as specific categories, refine the offsets and scales of bounding boxes.
+These CNN-based methods can be divided into two categories: two-stage approach and one-stage approach.
+The two-stage methods, such as RCNN \citep{TIEN2022118336} and R-FCN \citep{DBLP:journals/corr/DaiLHS16}, usually propose enough ROI (region of interest) boxes that contain potential objects, predict them as specific categories, and refine the offsets and scales of bounding boxes.
 The one-stage methods, such as YOLO \citep{choi2021application}, SSD \citep{Zhang_2018_CVPR}, and CenterNet \citep{DBLP:journals/corr/abs-1904-08189}, usually jointly predict the probability scores and regress bounding boxes together.
 The two-stage methods can achieve higher accuracy, while the one-stage methods have less computational complexity.
-Recently, DETR \citep{dai2021dynamic} directly utilizes transformer decoder and bipartite matching strategies to predict the joint class, position, and bounding boxes.
-However, transformer networks require a large number of training parameters and samples, which hinders the deployment on resource-constrained environment~\citep{khan2021transformers}.
+Recently, DETR \citep{dai2021dynamic} directly utilized transformer decoder and bipartite matching strategies to predict the joint class, position, and bounding boxes.
+However, transformer networks require a large number of training parameters and samples, which hinders their deployment in resource-constrained environments~\citep{khan2021transformers}.

-\subsection{Indoor Occupancy Detection}
+\subsection{Indoor occupancy detection}